Real estate contracts can now also be done by lawyers

 Previously, the Law on the Transfer of Immovable Property stipulated that the contract on the basis of which the right of ownership of immovable property is transferred must be drawn up in writing, and the contracting party’s signatures must be certified by the competent court.
 With the entry into force of the Law on Real Rights (“Official Gazette of F BiH” No. 66/13 and 100/13), Article 371, item 4., the Law on the Transfer of Real Estate has ceased to be valid.

-Based on everything, it was established that the contracting parties must conclude the contract on the transfer of rights to real estate in writing, and for legal certainty and possible legal consequences, they must have their signatures certified by a notary or a court.
+Based on everything, it was established that the contracting parties must conclude the contract on the transfer of rights to real estate in writing, and for legal certainty and possible legal consequences, they must have their signatures notarized or certified by the court.

-This legal situation (until the law is harmonized by the Parliament of the Federation of BiH) is the closest to the solution that existed before the introduction of the notary service, when a qualified written form of contract was prescribed for the sale of real estate, and the signatures of the parties had to be certified by the court.
+This legal situation (until the law is harmonized by the Parliament of the Federation of Bosnia and Herzegovina) is the closest to the solution that existed before the introduction of the notary service, when a qualified written form of contract was prescribed for the sale of real estate, and the parties’ signatures had to be certified by the court.